Liberal Union (Netherlands): History

 The anti-Takkians won the 1894 general election, and the Liberal Union was confined to opposition.
-After the 1897 general election the liberals regained their majority and a cabinet led Nicolaas Gerard Pierson enacted a series of social laws, including compulsory education for all children between the ages of six and twelve.
+After the 1897 general election, the liberals regained their majority and a cabinet led Nicolaas Gerard Pierson enacted a series of social laws, including compulsory education for all children between the ages of six and twelve.

 In 1901, the progressive liberals in the party founded the Free-thinking Democratic League together with the Radicale Bond.
 This caused the liberals to lose their majority in the subsequent election.
 In the 1905 general election, however, a cabinet was formed by the two liberal parties, led by Theodoor Herman de Meester.
-In the 1909 general election they lost their majority to the confessional parties again.
+In the 1909 general election, they lost their majority to the confessional parties again.
 The 1913 general election resulted in no clear majority; the Social Democratic Workers' Party was asked to join the liberals in a coalition government, but they refused.
 An extra-parliamentary cabinet was formed by Pieter Cort van der Linden, formed by liberals from all three liberal parties.
 This cabinet presided over the introduction of the 1917 Unemployment Act, which regulated the involvement of government in social security, with the government giving subsidies “for the voluntary unemployment insurance schemes of the trade unions and for unemployment benefit arrangements made by employers.
 In exchange for subsidizing the unemployment insurance system, the government insisted on defining the eligibility criteria for unemployment benefit payments (InfoNU, 2011).”
 The cabinet also enacted universal suffrage and ended the school struggle.

 After the disastrous 1918 general election, the liberals lost almost half of their seats; they fell from thirty-seven to twenty seats.
 In 1921 the Liberals merged with the League of Free Liberals, as well as the Economic League, Middle Class Party and the Neutral Party, to form the Liberal State Party, the mainstream liberal party.

 Ideology and issues

 The Union started out as a moderately progressive liberal party, committed to the freedom of the individual.
 Gradually it became more conservative.
 It was in favour of a small government, which nonetheless got its income from progressive taxation and would enact social legislation.
 The party was fiscally conservative.
-It furthermore was in favour of the universal suffrage and proportional representation.
+Furthermore, the party was in favour of the universal suffrage and proportional representation.